-One of our partners asked me today about how to backup the EBS volumes running on their Amazon AWS instance by automating snapshots, like in this discussion: http://aws.amazon.com/articles/1663?_encoding=UTF8&jiveRedirect=1.
+One of our partners asked me today about how to backup the EBS volumes running on their Amazon AWS instance by automating snapshots, like in this discussion: on AWS about "one approach to using Amazon EC2's Elastic Block Store (EBS) as a persistent storage mechanism for a production MySQL database server, including snapshot backup and restore."

 In our case we've got to backup a MySQL database, plus some other directories, and we want to snapshot those.
 Since MySQL's files are not necessarily going to be in a consistent state through the snapshot window, we should also backup the database.
 Let's tackle that first.